A State’s Constitution Can Protect the People’s Rights Better than the United States Constitution.

 Article I, Sec.
 10. concerns UNREASONABLE SEARCHES AND SEIZURES PROHIBITED: “The right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures shall not be violated; and no warrant shall issue but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the person or things to be seized.”

-As examples, the Minnesota Supreme Court ruled that roadblocks were unconstitutional under Minnesota law (not federal constitutional law).
+As examples, the Minnesota Supreme Court has decided that roadblocks were unconstitutional under Minnesota law (not federal constitutional law).
 Ascher v.
 Commissioner of Public Safety, 519 N.W.2d 183 (Minn.
 1994).

-The Minnesota Constitution can be a valuable sword and shield to protect the People of Minnesota, when properly used by defense attorneys and courts.
+The Minnesota Constitution can be a vital sword and shield to help protect the People of Minnesota from government abuse, when properly used by defense attorneys and courts.